ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ```
 usage: ludwig experiment [options]

-This script trains and tests a model.
+This script trains and evaluates a model.

 optional arguments:
   -h, --help            show this help message and exit